By Linda McFarlin

 They looked just like very large tadpoles with back legs but when I mimicked a frog’s ribbet, Blanca said they weren’t frogs.
 She said that their tails would suck up the blood in my eye.

 I felt some last minute jitters, but Gary thought I should give it a try, so I did.
 After all, what could a soft little tadpole tail do to hurt me, other than give me some kind of disease from the stagnant pond water it was living in.
-Oh well, I somewhat reluctantly decided to open my eye for a treatment.
-I held my eyelids back and Blanca fished out a tadpole.
+Overcoming my reservations and common sense, I held my eyelid back and Blanca fished out a tadpole.

 She took one at a time and rubbed its tail over my bloody eyeball, all the while commenting upon which tadpole was lazy and which one was industrious and committed to getting the job done.
 Every now and then, she would tap the tadpole on the head to make sure it was awake and working.